salonishah147/Personal-site/content/work.md

 - Worked with brands like Knorr, Kissan, ICICI Prudential, Axis Bank, and Annapurna

-- Conducted consumer research in different parts of the country to gain key insights in order to develop advertising concepts

-- Developed propositions from insights gained during the research

-- Analysed communication strategies of competitor brands
+- Analysed communication strategies of client’s competitor brands and identified lack of digital presence as area of improvement; implementation of a digital campaign led to the brand gaining 3X more value share

-- Assisted in writing a case study for Knorr India's Campaign (submitted for Golden Glove Awards)
+- Conducted consumer research for 4 brands and produced detailed insight reports which were presented to the clients

+- Drafted a clearly defined brief for the creative team outlining the advertising plan

 ### **Community Development Intern** (May 2019 - Jun 2019)